yeewantung/yeewantung.github.io/_posts/2017-04-06-category-via-js-in-github-io.md

 categories: code
 ---

-Since githubio does not support "jekyll-archives", I just emplement it with js although it is very easy it seems.
+Since githubio does not support "jekyll-archives", I just implemented it with js although it is very easy it seems.

 the code is [here](https://raw.githubusercontent.com/hzhangxyz/hzhangxyz.github.io/master/archives.md)